tcundict/Chess-In-MATLAB/README.md

  - One player resigns

 Currently, 3-fold repetition is not supported and must be done manually using the draw command.
-At which point, a message denoting the end condition will print and the user will be asked if they would like to play again, or quit.
+Once the game ends, a message denoting the end condition will print and the user will be asked if they would like to play again, or quit.
 ## Commands
 Instead of entering a move, Chess In MATLAB supports several commands that would typically be available during a game of Chess.
 To use a command, enter it into the first input on your turn.